 The idea of this game is to rally the ball like you normally would in tennis, but with a significant difference.
 You have 2 teams standing in a line perpendicular to each baseline.
 The person at the front hits the ball and then they run around the back of the line on the other side of the court.
 Then the second person hits it, then the third, and so on, until someone makes a mistake.

-As an alternative you could make people run to the back of their line after running around the whole court to give everyone more of a workout.
+As an alternative, you could make people run to the back of their line after running around the whole court to give everyone more of a workout.

 When someone makes a mistake, they’re out.
 But the fun part is that as players drop out, everyone has to run quicker to get to the ball in time to hit their shot.

 This is a fun activity for a group of young kids.
 Take a tennis racket and a ball, and hit the ball up in the air.
-Whoever catches it gets a point, buy if you drop it you lose a point.
+Whoever catches it gets a point, but if you drop it you lose a point.
 You could play first to 10.

-Pickleball is a very fun game to play and the court size is only one quarter the size of a tennis court.
+Pickleball is a very fun game to play and the court size is only one-quarter the size of a tennis court.
 It’s fun to play, and you need quick reactions.

 How much does it cost to remove a tennis court?

 Unfortunately, it’s not cheap to remove a tennis court.
-Not only do you have to hire someone to demolish all the material, you need to pay to dispose of it.
+Not only do you have to hire someone to demolish all the material, but you also need to pay to dispose of it.
 It could cost up to $15,000 to remove everything, but call your local demolition company for an accurate quote.

 You might want to consider keeping the tennis court anyway and just use the space to suit your needs.
 When it comes to selling your property, a prospective buyer might love the idea of having a tennis court in their backyard.

 The oldest tennis court is at Falkland Palace and it was built in 1539.
 However, this court is very different to what we have today.
-This court was built for ‘real tennis’, a sport generally played by royalty with very different rules to modern day tennis.
+This court was built for ‘real tennis’, a sport generally played by royalty with very different rules to modern-day tennis.